istio/istio/DEV-CONVENTIONS.md

   - Avoid general utility packages.
 Packages called "util" are suspect.
 Instead, derive a name that describes your desired function.

-  - All filenames and directory names use camelCasing.
-No dashes, no underscores.
-The exception is for unit tests which follow the Go convention of having a \_test.go suffix.
+  - Use lowercase for file and directory names.

+  - Use underscores for Go file names, e.g. type `DeviceAllocator` must reside in `device_allocator.go`.

   - All directory names should be singular unless required by existing frameworks.
   This is to avoid mixed singular and plural names in the full paths.
 NOTE: